-My husband, Paul, and I threw a party for his coworkers and their families after work last Friday, figuring that would be a perfect evening for our guests since it didn’t interfere with their weekend plans.
+My husband, Paul, and I threw a party for his coworkers and their families after work last Friday.
+I made Grilled Corn and Pablano Guacamole as a side dish.
 As we do for many of our barbecues, we ask our guests to bring a side dish, buns, or dessert since we’re providing the drinks and the main course – in this case two smoked Boston butt pork shoulders and two smoked chickens.
 (Check out my recipes for smoked pulled pork and smoked chicken.)

 Grilled Corn and Poblano Guacamole

 - 8 ounces tomatillos, husked (about 4 large)

 - 2 avocados, halved, pitted, peeled and roughly chopped

 - 3 tablespoons finely chopped red onion, rinsed

 - Preheat gas grill to medium or prepare a charcoal grill.
 Grill corn, turning occasionally, until golden on all sides, about 5 minutes.
 When cool enough to handle, cut kernels from the cob; remove to a large bowl.